-Baby John is a 3-week-old male neonate.
-John's mother heard the news about free EIMC services in the health centre and that is why they are here.
+Baby John is a 3 week old male neonate.
+John's mother heard the news about free EIMC services in the health center and that is why they are here.
 John was delivered at home.
 John's father is a small-scale business man and is NOT in favour of circumcision at a hospital or clinic.
-He prefers for his son to go for traditional circumcision because he remembers how two of his adult neighbours died 3 years ago, at a hospital after an operation.
-You have however managed to get the family together for a counselling session.
+He prefers his son to go for traditional circumcision because he remembers how two of his adult neighbors died 3 years ago, at a hospital after an operation.
+You have however managed to get the family together for a counseling session.